Street Seats Partnerships

 Street Seats is a citywide program where partners apply to transform underused streets into vibrant, social public spaces between the months of March through December (the Season).
-Street Seats are installed in the roadbed along the curb line to create an attractive setting for eating, reading, working, meeting a friend or taking a rest.
+Street Seats are installed in the roadbed along the curb line or on wide sidewalks to create an attractive setting for eating, reading, working, meeting a friend or taking a rest.

 The applying partner selects the design and maintains the Street Seat.
 DOT provides operational elements, such as signage, wheel stop bars, striping on the parking lane, and/or temporary plastic bollards.
-Click here to review the complete design guidelines.
+Review the complete design guidelines.

 Any type of business or institution that owns or operates the frontage at the ground floor of a building may be eligible to install and maintain a Street Seat.
 Business Improvement Districts (BIDs) and non-profit organizations without frontage can also be eligible, if they work in partnership with a local business that does have frontage.
 Additionally, via NYC DOT Sponsorship Agreement, anyone may apply for a Street Seat to be sponsored or anyone may sponsor a Street Seat.
 All applications for Street Seats require support from the property owner and approval from the local Community Board before installation can take place.
 DOT does not charge an application or permit fee.